 Parsley is found at the base of the general, as well as the partial umbel, and consists only of a few short folioles, almost as fine as hairs.
-The rank, disagreeable smell of the Fool's Parsley, when the stem or leaf is bruised, is another guide to direct you in distinguishing it from the True, which at first sight it so much resembles.
-Hemlock Chervil is a wild plant, which, notwithstanding it grows in dry situations, such as banks and the sides of high roads, is of a poisonous nature, and it not only belongs to the same division, but is of the same genus as the Garden Chervil; it is, therefore, very liable to be mistaken for it.
-The corolla in both is radiate, and the petals notched at the end; the middle flowers are frequently incomplete, and consequently produce no seed; and the fruits are of an oblong shape.
+The rank, disagreeable smell of the Fool's Parsley, when the stem or leaves is bruised, is another guide to direct you in knowing it from the True, which at first sight it so much resembles.
+Hemlock Chervil \ is a wild plant, which, notwithstanding it grows in dry situations, such as banks and the sides of high roads, is of a poisonous nature, and it not only belongs to the same division, but is of the same genus as the Garden Chervil; it is, therefore, very liable to be mistaken for it.
+The corolla in both is radiate, and the petals notched at the end; the middle flowers are frequently incomplete, and consequently produce no seed; the fruits are of an oblong shape.
 So far they coincide: but the Garden Chervil has the advantage in height, is of a pleasing aspect, and is adorned with light-green leaves; whilst its resemblance grows lower, and has hairy leaves of a darker colour.
-As I have told you that the Creeping Water-parsnep + has sometimes been eaten instead of the Watercress, of which you are so fond, I will acquaint you with their most obvious distinctions, lest you should be deprived of the pleasure of your breakfast, from an apprehension of being poison-
+As I have told you that the Creeping Water-Parsnep† has sometimes been eaten instead of the Water-Cress, of which you are so fond, I will acquaint you with their most obvious distinctions, lest you should be deprived of the pleasure of your breakfast, from an apprehension of being poisoned.
+They cannot be confounded when in blossom, the Water-Cress belonging to the cruciform tribe; but as that is not the time for gathering this plant, we must look for the difference in their foliage.
+The winged leaf of the Water-Parsnep is formed of leaflets longer and narrower than those of the Water-Cress, with edges like the teeth of a saw, and terminating in a sharp point: but if you remark the leaves of the latter, you will find that they have a brownish tinge; that the leaflets are of a roundish shape, and particularly the one at the end of the winged leaf; and that the edges are smooth, except a few indentures or curvings.
+Leaving the umbellate kinds to your future inspection, I shall proceed to notice several trees and shrubs which belong to the third order of the fifth class.
+The blossom of the Meal Tree \ has a very small cup, superior to the seed-vessel, with five teeth; one bell-shaped petal, with five hollow clefts turned back; its fruit a roundish berry of one cell, concealing a single seed as hard as bone.
+Guelder Rose, so ornamental to shrubberies, with its snow-white flowers growing in balls, is a variety of the Meal Tree.
+The Elder +, which I have warned you to distinguish from the plants of the umbellate tribe, is of this order; its beautiful blossoms, nodding like feathers, will afford you

-Scandix.
+\ Scandix.